bracketloader/docwriter/README.md

     tox
     ```

-To run specifc tests, use the `-e` argument.
+To run specific tests, use the `-e` argument.
 For example,

 ```bash
 tox -e py37,py38